jhuiAchaea/Nexsys/README.md

 The goal of the system is to only have to modify tables or specific logic sections if you need to make changes, so don't worry about understanding it completely.

-Other Packages will be released that use this system so also look at those to understand how to use it.
+Other Packages are included in the zip but more will be released that use this system so also look at those to understand how to use it.

 ### Custom Settings

 For now, it is recommended that you create a separate package to hold your local settings so that when I do updates, you won't lose your custom settings.
-Below is an example Package that contains my exact settings that override the default settings.

-My Local Settings Package:
+Included in the zip was a file that contains my exact settings that override the default settings: Custom Settings Package.nxs

 Settings are saved to the server(look under Variables tab and you'll see them), but I haven't provided a nice way to view and modify these settings on the fly yet, so keeping a settings package locally is safer bet until I get that completed.
 Theoretically, you could just modify the system setttings and delete those variables every time, and it'll recreate them with your settings.